Get in touch with us

 Regions of Portugal: There Is More to Visit Than You Think

 Thousands upon thousands of people flock every year to Portugal, and with good reason.
 The country has a plethora of benefits to offer, both its residents and citizens, but ultimately – they are just a piece of the puzzle.
-You may find yourself drawn to iconic Portuguese regions such as Lisbon or the Algarve, and while they do have their unmistakable value, Portugal has a whole has so much more to offer.
+You may find yourself drawn to iconic Portuguese regions such as Lisbon or the Algarve, and while they do have their unmistakable value, Portugal as a whole has so much more to offer.

 Broadly speaking, Portugal has 7 regions, which are divided into 18 districts and 2 autonomous regions: